| The

 Jim Ray (Chief instructor, Mississippi State University),

 and Grandmaster D.J.
 Sias (Greenwood Taekwon-Do).
+For

 the next six years, other organizations were examined, and